gojoe262/blog/_posts/2016-03-04-lightweight-distros.md

 layout: post
 title:  "Lightweight Distros"
 date:   2016-03-04
-tags: computer linux programming distros
+tags: computer, linux, programming, distros
 image: bunsen-desktop.png
 author: Joe Schueller
 excerpt: BunsenLabs is a minimalist Debian based operating system.
 It is a continuation of the former project CrunchBang Linux.
 In fact, many of the same developers that worked on CrunchBang are currently working on BunsenLabs.